 Make sure any return policy or warranty information is easy to find so you can save them some trouble and get on their good side right away.
-Customers don’t appreciate when you try to hide important information.
+Customers don’t appreciate it when you try to hide important information.

 While you’re at it, create good shipping and cancellation policies, too!
-Be upfront about your policies and use them to protect yourself (and your customer!).
+Be upfront about your policies and use them to protect yourself (and your customer).

 Here are some resources:

 Elevate Your Sales Game and Fast-Track Online Success

 Understanding the unique preferences of online shoppers is crucial for your parts department’s success online.
 Every detail counts in cultivating loyalty and boosting online sales, from personalized customer service to strategic sales promotions.
 The journey from insight to action begins with recognizing these key differences and leveraging them to your advantage.